oncomouse/AndrewPilsch.com/_includes/cv.md

 ***Humans at Work in the Digital Age: Forms of Digital Textual Labor***

-**Edited Collection, Co-Editing w/ Shawna Ross, 13 Chapter Drafts Collected, 2 Additional Solicited, & In Talks with Publishers** -- [CFP is online at: https://oncomouse.github.io/digital-labor-cfp/](https://oncomouse.github.io/digital-labor-cfp/).
-This edited collection draws together interdisciplinary scholars working on the question of digital labor, its forms, and its histories.
+**14-Chapter Edited Collection, Co-Edited with Shawna Ross, Routledge (forthcoming 2020) -- This edited collection explores the roots of twenty-first century cultures of digital textual labor, mapping the diverse physical and cognitive acts involved, and recovering the invisible workers and work that support digital technologies.
+[Table of Contents Online at Routledge](https://www.routledge.com/Humans-at-Work-in-the-Digital-Age-Forms-of-Digital-Textual-Labor-1st/Ross-Pilsch/p/book/9780367199982
+)

 # Publications